-I have been in circumstances where I could have been a statistic.
+Life in the military for the most part was a happy memory after my completion of 20 years service (Author of Website).
 I do not regret my decision to remain in the military as a career.
 I do not recall having questioned the places I served (including Vietnam) but accepted the orders as received.

-Joint Service Commendation Medal - Navy Achievement Medal with gold star - Combat Action Ribbon - Navy Unit Commendation (Dominican Republic) - Meritorious Unit Commendation - Republic of Vietnam Meritorious Unit Commendation - Fourth Good Conduct Award - National Defense Service Medal - Armed Forces Expeditionary Medal with Bronze Star (2nd Award - Korea) - Vietnam Service Medal with Two Bronze Stars (FMF Combat Insignia) - Vietnam Civil Actions Unit Citation - Vietnam Campaign Medal with Clasp - Sea Service Deployment Ribbon - Rifle Marksmanship Award (SS).
+Joint Service Commendation Medal - Navy Achievement Medal with gold star - Combat Action Ribbon - Navy Unit Commendation (Dominican Republic) - Meritorious Unit Commendation (MCB TEN Detail X-ray) - Republic of Vietnam Meritorious Unit Commendation - Fourth Good Conduct Award - National Defense Service Medal - Armed Forces Expeditionary Medal with Bronze Star (2nd Award - Korea) - Vietnam Service Medal with Two Bronze Stars (FMF Combat Insignia) - Vietnam Civil Actions Unit Citation - Vietnam Campaign Medal with Clasp - Sea Service Deployment Ribbon - Rifle Marksmanship Award (SS).

 Authorized to wear the Fleet Marine Force Combat Operation Insignia on the Suspension Ribbon Bar of the Vietnam Service Medal for support of United States Marine Units in the I Corps Tactical Zone, Republic of Vietnam.

 Letter of Commendation from Commander Amphibious Squadron TEN, U. S. Atlantic Fleet for outstanding performance of duty CARIB 2-65 during 1 April through 29 June 1965 played a significant role in the evacuation of over three thousand U. S. and foreign nationals from the Dominican Republic.